We explain how to deal with debt if you have a disability and show you where to get help if you need it.

-While they won't waive your debts they will often help you by renegotiating your borrowing and could reduce the money you need to pay back each month to a more achievable level.
-While this can mean that you will pay more in interest overall, in some circumstances it can help make debts more manageable.
+They often help by renegotiating your borrowing and could reduce the money you need to pay back each month to a more achievable level.
+This may mean paying more in interest overall, but it can help make debts more manageable.

-To help with this determine how much you spend on your accommodation, utility bills, food and anything that relates to your disability; pay for these expenses first and then see how much money remains for other items.
+Determine how much you spend on your accommodation, utility bills, food and anything that relates to your disability; pay for these first and then see how much money remains for other items.

-While further loans or other forms of borrowing may seem attractive when you are not making ends meet, taking out more money should be avoided, as it will only perpetuate your problems with debt.
+While further borrowing may seem attractive when you are not making ends meet, avoid taking out more money as it will only perpetuate your problems with debt.

-The only exception to this is if you can consolidate your debts to make them cheaper (via a balance transfer for instance) but you should carefully work out the cost and check your likelihood of getting approved before you apply and not borrow more when you do so.
+The only exception is if you can consolidate your debts to make them cheaper (via a balance transfer for instance).

-If you are struggling with your repayments, your disability may entitle you to financial help to ease your debt problems.
+If you are struggling with your repayments, you may be entitled to financial help to ease your debt problems.